 After an injury to the horse hoof may be contaminated by the secondary bacterial infection which leads to the formation of an abscess.
 An abscess is one of the most common horse hoof diseases which appear all over the world.
 The condition is manifested by the presence of swelling in the hoof, pus, or blood come out from the sole and generally hot in the area.
 The horse showing lameness and a painful gait.

 The simple treatment of an abscess is the drain out of pus from the hoof and dressed with tincture iodine.
 Your vet may give some antibiotics if the condition is severe and rest for a few days.

 When hypertrophy is seen in horn-producing tissue for long days; then it is termed as Canker.
 This disease can be seen in one or both legs.
 Usually, the hind leg is much prone to this disease.
 This disease is seen in drought horses.
 The causes of Canker are the standing on the damp floor or urinated floor and lack of pressure on the frog of the horse hoof.

 Recommended Post: Most Easy Methods of Identification of Horses

-The disease is manifested by the horn tissue remains wet and soft after suffering from the disease, after that, horn tissue of sole get attacked, and white pus may be produced in case of microbial attack.
+The disease is manifested by the horn tissue remains wet and soft after suffering from the disease, after that, horn tissue of sole gets attacked, and white pus may be produced in case of microbial attack.
 To manage the canker in horses, you must clean the affected area with clean water and apply some antiseptics on the hoof.
 The stable must be thoroughly clean and dry regularly.
-The bandage should be changed regularly, an antibiotic may be given by the advice of your vet.
+The bandage should be changed regularly, an antibiotic may be given with the advice of your vet.

 Laminitis is one of the most common horse hoof diseases which is characterized by the inflammation of the sensitive laminae of the horse hooves.
 The disease is characterized by the lameness and oozing of pus or fluid from the joint of the hoof wall with the coronary band.